 Bulging Veins In Feet

 Just like the hands and legs, feet can also develop bulging veins.
-Most of the time these veins are just age or varicose related and aren’t likely to cause any physical harm.
+Most of the time, these veins are just age or varicose related and aren’t likely to cause any physical harm.
+As our skin gets older, it gets thinner and less elastic, making veins more visible.
+To add, as your feet are at the very bottom of your body, these veins will have more pressure on them than veins higher up on your body.

 How To Get Rid Of Bulging Veins

 If you’re unhappy with the appearance of your veins, don’t hesitate to consult with a vein specialist.
-They will be able to do a consultation and vein screening.
+When you come in to talk to a vein specialist at Vein Solutions™ in Flint or Lapeer, we’ll provide a thorough vein screening and consultation.

 Following your consultation, you will most likely be given a treatment plan.
 Here are some common vein treatments that may be recommended to you: